KeiferC/CyberFundamentals/week1-networks/notes-02-netsec.md

 request, a large enough number of requests can overload a target.

 > __Smurf Attack__.
 An old ICMP flood attack from the 1990s, significant due to its use of *amplification*.
-Amplification increases the processing load by setting the source IP address as that of the target, thus the target would send replies to itself.
+Amplification is a technique in which the target receives a greater load amount than was sent by the attacker.
+Smurf increased the processing load by setting the source IP address as that of the target, thus causing the target to send replies to itself.

 ### UDP Flood
 Uses the same method as an ICMP flood attack, but uses UDP packets instead of